bonsai

 August Demonstrator Recap: Allan Harding

 Last month, Allan gave a thought-provoking presentation on how to develop one’s artistic skill with bonsai and/or penjing.
-Using Sydney artist Lindy Lee’s advice to young visual artists, Allan introduced us, through example, to the art of appropriation and its […]
+Using Sydney artist Lindy Lee’s advice to young visual artists, Allan introduced us, through example, to the art of appropriation and its extension into artistic practice.
+Lindy refers to what she calls the Second Year Crisis- ‘When […]

 April Demonstrator: Hugh Grant and Casuarinas